 St Charles Avenue

 The mammoth Magazine Street is a popular day-trip for tourists looking to buy some local flavor, but at six miles long you might need more than just your own two feet.
-Our favorites stops are the quirky bookshop Octavia Books, Sucre bakery, hipster stationery store Box Paper Scissors, craft beer pub The Bulldog and Defend New Orleans, a local clothing store which gives all its proceeds to Hurricane Katrina services.
+Our favorites stops are the quirky bookshop Octavia Books, Sucre bakery, hipster stationery store Box Paper Scissors, and craft beer pub The Bulldog.

 Perfect for shutterbugs and history buffs, the main thoroughfare is the scenic Prytania Street.
 You’ll find shopping, cafes and the historic Lafayette Cemetery # 1, an alternative to the often-crowded St Louis Cemetery #1 and arguably more beautiful.
 Make sure you stop for lunch at the award-winning Commander’s Palace built in 1893.
 At lunch, you can try one of their 25-cent martinis.
 Heck, thrown down a George Washington and get four!
 Just be sure to dress the part — jackets, pants and no sneakers are required attire.